JetBrains/mps-coderules/samples/fitch/README.md

 ![An example of a proof in First Order Logic](img/sample-proof-firstorder.png)

-The proof is validated using experimental type checking with constraint rules, which is a new feature being developed for MPS.
-The sentences that constitute judgements in the proof are represented as *terms* in the internal language of constraint rules.
+The proof is validated using *code rules* — an experimental feature being developed for MPS.
+The sentences that constitute judgements in the proof are represented as *terms* in the internal language of code rules.
 The inference rules use *terms unification* to match sentences and extract sub-sentences.
 Every judgement is assigned a conclusion and, if the judgement is proved to be correct, it is marked as valid.

-Here is a sample of an inference rule written in the language of constraint rules processing.
+Here is a sample of an inference rule.

 ![An example of inference rule](img/sample-rule.png)